mak-skid/Gitlet/README.md

 # Gitlet
 A Github-like Version Control System for storing file backups.
+This is a part of UC Berkeley's CS61B Data Structures and Algorithms module that I self-studied during my undergraduate program.

 ## Getting started
 Compile all the java classes: